andymass/base16-matlab/README.md

 > :cold_sweat: The MATLAB files in `colors/` cannot be run directly because their filenames contain hyphens.
-If you would like to use them manually you will need to rename them (e.g.
-`for x in base16-*.m; do mv $x ${x//-/_};done`) and set up the `base16_opts` structure manually.
+If you would like to use them manually you will need to rename them (e.g. in bash, `for x in base16-*.m; do mv $x ${x//-/_};done`) and set up the `base16_opts` structure manually.